AboutJoinMember LoginContact Us

 See the DLA Piper press release HERE.

 A recent article from AusLSA member firm Clayton Utz examines issues where boards cannot ignore climate change risks in corporate decision making.
-Even given the current legislation, directors could be found liable for breaching their duty of care.
-This follows a raft of comments from ASIC, APRA and RBA on the same subject.
+Under the current legislation, directors could be found liable for breaching their duty of care according to comments from ASIC, APRA and the RBA.

-Read the report HERE, and be sure to consider if an AusLSA EMS risk register and plan is right for your firm.
+Read the report HERE, and be sure to consider if the AusLSA EMS program is right for your firm.

 Eighteen firms, many of whom are AusLSA member firms, have issued a joint public response to support the 2017 Uluru Statement from the Heart.
 This consensus is a major step forward to achieving reconciliation through Constitutional reform, a task at which law firms can play a driving and key role.